Marco Quotschalla

-Marco Quotschalla (born 25 July 1988) is a football forward who is currently contracted with Luxembourgish second league club FC Rodange 91.
+Marco Quotschalla (born 25 July 1988) is a German former professional footballer who played as a forward.

 Career

-Born in Cologne and raised in Pulheim, Quotschalla has played in the youth systems of Bayer 04 Leverkusen, 1.
+Born in Cologne and raised in Pulheim, Quotschalla played in the youth systems of Bayer Leverkusen, 1.
 FC Köln, and Alemannia Aachen and played two matches for Aachen in the Bundesliga in the 2006–07 season.
+At 1.
+FC Köln, at the age of 12, he signed an eight-year contract.
 In January 2009, he left for Germania Dattenfeld.
 After half a season with Germania Dattenfeld, he signed with Bonner SC in the summer of 2009.
-After a successful season, he signed a two-year contract with FC Schalke 04 II on 25 July 2010.
-Eighteen months later, he signed for Wuppertaler SV, where he spent a year before joining SV Eintracht Trier 05 in January 2013.
+After a successful season, he signed a two-year contract with Schalke 04 II on 25 July 2010.
+Eighteen months later, he signed for Wuppertaler SV, where he spent a year before joining Eintracht Trier in January 2013.
 He was released by the club eighteen months later.

 In July 2014 he was confirmed to have signed a contract with Italian Serie D club Orlandina, under the new guidance of head coach Viktor Pasulko.